 15 Questions to Ask When Evaluating a Visitor Management System

-To ensure you make the most informed decision, you have to know what to ask visitor management software providers.
+To ensure you make the most informed decision, you have to know what visitor management security features to ask about to providers.
 Here are 15 important questions:

 - Is your solution on-premise, hosted or SaaS?

 - What hardware or additional software is required to use your solution?

 - Is your development team in-house or do you outsource?